 The pre-meal free choice task included 30 trials, all from set A, consisting of 3 sweet vs. clean air pairs, 3 savory vs. clean air pairs, and 9 savory vs. sweet pairs.
-Each pair was presented twice to counterbalance left and right positions.
+Each pair was presented twice to counterbalance left and right positions on the screen.
 The post-meal choice task included 60 trials from both sets A and B. In both pre- and post-meal choice tasks, similar to the discrimination task, every trial began with a pair of stimuli presented for 3 seconds, followed by a decision phase of up to 3 seconds.
 In the pre-meal free choice task, if participants selected a stimulus linked to an odor, the odor was delivered for 2 seconds after their choices.
-In the post-meal free choice task, five odors were delivered, each for 2 seconds, after all trials were completed.
+No odors were delivered during the post-meal free choice task participants received the odors chosen in five randomly selected trials at the end of the task.
 The inter-trial interval ranged from 4 to 8 seconds, and choice and response times were recorded from all trials.
 Pre- and post-meal free choices for both set A and set B stimuli were highly correlated (8), indicating consistent choices across sets based on odor preferences.
 Thus, to assess the satiation effect on choices, we used the pre-meal average choice from set A as a session-wise odor preference baseline and compared it with the post-meal choices.

 MRI data acquisition

+MRI data were acquired on a Siemens 3T PRISMA system equipped with a 64-channel head-neck coil.
 Each TMS session on Day 1 and Day 2 was immediately followed by a resting-state MRI scan.
-MRI data were acquired on a Siemens 3T PRISMA system equipped with a 64-channel head-neck coil.
 Resting-state fMRI data were collected across all seven sessions with the same multi-echo sequence (310 volumes; TR = 1.5s; TE1-TE3 = 14.60ms, 39.04ms, 63.48ms).
 The short TE of the first echo is beneficial to mitigate signal dropout near the OFC, as demonstrated in previous studies using both resting-state and task-based fMRI (Fernandez et al. 2017; Poser et al. 2006; Kirilina et al. 2016; Zhao et al. 2024).
 Other scanning parameters included: flip angle, 72°, slice thickness, 2mm (no gap), multi-band acceleration factor 4, 60 slices with interleaved acquisition, matrix size 104 x 104 voxels, and field of view 208mm x 208mm.
 A 1mm isotropic T1-weighted structural scan was acquired on Day 0 session for neuronavigation during TMS and to aid spatial normalization.

 Coordination selection for network-targeted TMS